Abhrankan-Chakrabarti/LlamaInteract/README.md

 # LlamaInteract

-**LlamaInteract** is a versatile, AI-powered platform developed by *The Vanguards*, offering both CLI and web-based interfaces for dynamic, real-time AI interactions.
+**LlamaInteract** is a versatile, AI-powered platform developed by *The Vanguards*, offering both terminal and web-based interfaces for dynamic, real-time AI interactions.
 This project is designed for flexibility, enabling users to easily switch between different language models and experience immediate response streaming.

 ## Features

-- **Dual Interface Flexibility**: Interact via Command-Line Interface (CLI) or through a user-friendly Web Application.
+- **Dual Interface Flexibility**: Interact via Terminal Interface or through a user-friendly Web Application.
 - **Real-Time Streaming**: Immediate feedback and interaction using Server-Sent Events (SSE).
 - **Dynamic Model Integration**: Easily switch between models without extensive reconfiguration.
 - **Modular Design**: Structured for easy maintenance and future enhancements.